zhang-xiaoru/optSolver/README.md

-# An Python implementation of unconstrained optimizers
+# A Python implementation of unconstrained optimizers

 ## How to use